-Currently, edtech products can integrate with Google Classroom through the Classroom API.
+Currently, apps can integrate with Google Classroom through the Classroom API.
+As of this publication, Google hasn’t announced the method of app publishing as a Google Classroom add-on.
 It’s yet to be seen if add-ons will integrate through the existing Classroom API, a new API, or maybe even through the LTI standard.
 Developers and product managers should stay updated about Classroom add-ons and be prepared to develop their own.

 *as of mid-2022, Google add-ons are released

 Google Classroom Reading Suggestions:

 Explore other articles about Google Classroom.